Are you brave enough to wade through unknown waters?

 Stock photos are so … yesterday.

-Today the only legitimate use for stock photography is within the content to make rhetorical point or using the ones without cheesy Stepford smiles and dead eyes of models posing as ‘real’ people.
+Today the only legitimate use for stock photography is within the content to make a rhetorical point or using the ones without cheesy Stepford smiles and dead eyes of models posing as ‘real’ people.
 Everything else feels fake, which is why their use is frowned upon by UX and conversion experts.

 Trending nowadays is also the use of hand-drawn ‘artwork’: illustrations and sketches that create an aura of whimsy.
 While that seems like a long shot (“people won’t relate to that”), it can actually help you soften rough edges of some of the more clinically straightforward/harsh products.
 Case in Point: FleaHex.

 As far as images go, stick to relevance and quality.
-WordPress already made the responsive image part easier with RICG Responsive Images plugin (integrated to core in Version 4.4), but with performance issues in mind, make sure to compress their sizes with plugins like EWWW Image Optimizer.
+WordPress already made the responsive image part easier with RICG Responsive Images plugin (integrated to the core in Version 4.4), but with performance issues in mind, make sure to compress their sizes with plugins like EWWW Image Optimizer.

 Note: Images are great attention catchers, and they will certainly hold it on any page (compared to text) for most people.
-The trick is to balance text and images, so that one doesn’t overwhelm the other and lead to either monotony/boredom or distraction.
+The trick is to balance text and images so that one doesn’t overwhelm the other and lead to either monotony/boredom or distraction.